+Status of County Geologic Atlas mapping

+Resources

-Funding: Whereas funding to the ~9,000 USGS employees is >\$1B/year, total revenue to the ~1870 employees at State Geological Surveys in FY19 was \$243M, which is an all-timehigh, even more than the level of \$237M reached in 2012 that related to the federal stimulus.
+Funding: Whereas funding to the ~9,000 USGS employees is >\$1B/year, total revenue to the ~1870 employees at State Geological Surveys in FY20 was \$241M, which is an all-time-high, even more than the level of \$237M reached in 2012 that related to the federal stimulus.
 The average state geological survey thus consists of ~37 staff, who receive ~\$4.9M in funding.
-While MGS income tends to arrive in multiyear grants, we spent \$3.5M this past year, similar to the level of the year before.
+While MGS income tends to arrive in multiyear grants, we spent \$3.3M this past year, similar to the level of the year before.
 MGS funding averaged \$2.4M from 2003 to 2011, and the average since then has been \$3.2M.
 MGS relies on about \$1.3M in base funding and ~\$2.2M in grants and contracts, primarily from the ENRTF through LCCMR.
 Additional funding from both sources covers non-personnel costs such as travel, drilling, equipment, supplies, and services.
-Last year, we underwent a financial and administrative audit that resulted in no concerns.
+Two years ago, a financial and administrative audit found no concerns.

-Sources of 2018-2019 expenditures

-Staffing: MGS staffing was stable at 28 full-time-equivalents (FTE) from 2003 to 2011; since then, staffing has averaged 36 FTE.
-Last year, MGS was one of 15 state geological surveys in the USA whose staff is >40% female - at 44%.
+Sources of 2018-2019 expenditures Staffing: MGS staffing was stable at 28 full-time-equivalents (FTE) from 2003 to 2011; since then, staffing has averaged 36 FTE.
+Last year, MGS was one of 17 state geological surveys in the USA whose staff is 40% or more female.
 This compared to 38% nationwide.
 We currently are 27 geologists, 3 information professionals, 2 administrative staff, and 6 students equivalent to ~3 FTE.
 A group consisting of our longest serving staff members has begun to retire, so transferring their knowledge to the next generation is an important priority.